- Oops!Something went wrong.Please try again later.

 It has been about a month since the last earnings report for Kimberly-Clark (KMB).
-Shares have added about 6.8% in that time frame, outperforming the S&P 500.
+Shares have added about 1.9% in that time frame, underperforming the S&P 500.

-K-C Professional (KCP): Segment sales decreased 12% to $724 million.
-Volumes were down 16% owing to coronavirus-led woes.
-Net selling prices were up 4% and product mix increased 3%.
-Also, currency woes hurt sales by 2%.
-Sales fell 3% in North America and 35% in developing and emerging markets.
-The metric declined 12% in developed markets outside North America.
+K-C Professional (KCP): Segment sales gained 13% to $797 million.
+Volumes were up 6%.
+Net selling prices rose 5%, while product mix rose slightly.
+Also, favorable currency rates contributed 1% to sales.
+Sales jumped 16% in North America, while it grew 14% in D&E markets.
+The metric increased 3% in developed markets outside North America.

 How Have Estimates Been Moving Since Then?

-Currently, Kimberly-Clark has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with a D. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Kimberly-Clark has a subpar Growth Score of D, though it is lagging a bit on the Momentum Score front with an F. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Kimberly-Clark has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+It's no surprise Kimberly-Clark has a Zacks Rank #5 (Strong Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report